kimby-hice/zombies/README.md

 To view the website as it is presently, go to http://kimby.org

-Optionally, download or upload these pages to your webserver, preserving current directory structure, and view Home.html
+Optionally, or if my web server is off, download/upload these pages to your webserver, preserving current directory structure, and view Home.html